davidofug/group-fund-manager/README.md

 1. You can contribute by using the app and sharing your feedback via the Github issues tab.
 2. You can suggest features.
+3. Any form support is appreciated in advance.

 # Why should you Contribute?